Introduction to JSP Objects

 Output:

-In the above program, code is written to store a message using session implicit object in one file which can be obtained by using session implicit object in another file.
+In the above program, we write code to store a message using a session implicit object in one file, and we can obtain it using a session implicit object in another file.

 9. JSP page implicit object

-The reference of the servlet class that is auto generated is assigned to page implicit object in JSP.
+The JSP assigns the reference of the auto-generated servlet class to the page implicit object.

 Example: